Debtwire Forum Asia Pacific 2024

 HKT

 With the rise of private credit strategies, LPs continue to make significant allocations to the asset class with Asia’s share of the global private credit market reaching 6%.
-What is the LP’s appetite for the region and how it features in their portfolios might determine the future growth of the asset class.
-Our panel of leading LPs will share their key considerations for selecting fund managers and challenges they face compared to other regions.
+Fund managers whether specialists or multi-asset play their part and are increasingly incorporating private credit in their strategies.
+Our panel of leading GPs will share their key considerations for investing in the asset class.

-• How LPs view Asian private credit against other regions?
+• How do LPs view Asian private credit against other regions?

-• What continues to make private credit a compelling investment opportunity for institutional investors?
+• What continues to make private credit a compelling investment opportunity for fund managers?

 • Which developing sub-sectors of private credit are most attractive?